Your own effective and affordable pre-workout supplement.

 As for the best formula on the market…good question, but no answer at the moment!

-With the amount of different pre workouts out there, it would take some time, maybe in a next article :)
+With the amount of different pre-workouts that exist, it would take some time, perhaps in a future article :)

 Goodnight.

-I prefer to take it in pill form as I don't feel comfortable when I drink 250ml or 300ml before training, do you think it makes any difference?
+I prefer to take it in tablets, as I don't feel comfortable drinking 250ml or 300ml before training, do you think it makes any difference?
 Do pills do the same?

 Thanks

-Yes, you can take it in capsules/tablets, the only problem will be the amount of capsules you will need to reach the ideal doses.
+Yes, you can take it in capsules/tablets, the only problem will be the number of capsules you will need to reach the ideal doses.

 Good friend,